skip to main content

 If you do pay and then exceed the time limit, the fine will increase in increments starting from $12.00.
 For further information, please refer to our Fees & Charges page.

-If you are a mobility permit holder, parking in a marked mobility space is free.
-If a mobility space is not available, display of a CCS Mobility permit when parking in a standard carpark space.
-This will allow you to park double the normally allocated time in that space up to maximum of two hours.
+If a designated mobility parking space is not available, display your Mobility Parking Permit when parking in a standard parking space.
+This will allow you to park twice the advertised time limit in that space up to maximum of two hours.
 You are required to pay the initial fee.
-This can be done using any of the payment options offered by the new meters.
+This can be completed using any of the payment options offered by the meters.
+For more information please view Mobility Parking | Napier City Council.

 Yes, the contactless reader works with contactless payments on smartphones, such as Apple Pay and Goggle Pay.